“Many people don’t know the whole truth. . . .

 Protesting with Rosa Parks

-tells the experiences of more than ninety Black travelers who refused to give up their rights on stagecoaches, steamboats, streetcars, ferries, buses, trains, planes, cars, and even elevators for almost two hundred years.
+tells the experiences of more than ninety-five Black travelers who refused to give up their rights on stagecoaches, steamboats, streetcars, ferries, buses, trains, planes, cars, even elevators and a shoe shine stand, for almost two hundred years.

 NewSouth Books